Reda-1337/SEMSAR/README.md

 - Search summary explaining the approach
 - Next steps for the user
 - Additional questions to refine the search

+All text is returned in the user's chosen language.

 ## Customization